protocolbuffers/protocolbuffers.github.io/content/reference/rust/rust-generated.md

-`[ctype = CORD]` enables bytes and strings to be stored as an [absl::Cord](https://github.com/abseil/abseil-cpp/blob/master/absl/strings/cord.h) in C++ Protobufs. `absl::Cord` currently does not have an equivalent type in Rust (add a +1 to b/355371173 if you need this).
-Protobuf Rust uses an enum to represent a cord field:
+`[ctype = CORD]` enables bytes and strings to be stored as an [absl::Cord](https://github.com/abseil/abseil-cpp/blob/master/absl/strings/cord.h) in C++ Protobufs. `absl::Cord` currently does not have an equivalent type in Rust .
+Protobuf Rust uses an enum to represent a cord
+field:

 ```proto
 enum ProtoStringCow<'a> {